Young Masters: Fictional team biography

-Originally assembled by Coat of Arms as an examination of superheroism art project during the Dark Reign storyline, the group was largely motivated by Melter's desire to be real heroes, but hindered significantly by unclear and conflicting ideals including Executioner's Punisher-style ruthlessness, Big Zero's racism and violent tendencies, Egghead's psychopathy and hedonism, and Coat of Arm's distorted view of ethics.
-Only Melter and Enchantress showed much interest in actual altruistic heroism.
-The team began calling themselves the "Young Avengers," but were only active as superheroes a short time before being confronted by the actual Young Avengers.
-The Young Avengers fought their darker counterparts where they vetted each member.
-Although Enchantress was a possible candidate for the original Young Avengers, she was rejected due to having a history with Loki.
-Displeased with the Young Avengers' decision, the team decided to become the Young Masters.
+Originally assembled by Coat of Arms during the Dark Reign storyline, the group was largely motivated by Melter's desire to be real heroes, but hindered significantly by unclear and conflicting ideals.
+Only Melter and Enchantress show much interest in actual heroism.
+The team begins calling themselves the "Young Avengers," but are only active as superheroes a short time before being confronted by the actual Young Avengers.

+Although Enchantress is a possible candidate for the original Young Avengers, she is rejected due to her history with Loki.
+Displeased with the Young Avengers' decision, the team decides to become the Young Masters.
 Executioner contacts Norman Osborn to gain his support and the backing of the Dark Avengers.
-When the Young Avengers return to their headquarters, the Dark Avengers arrive.
-The Young Masters aid the Young Avengers in fighting the Dark Avengers.
-After the Dark Avengers are repelled, the Young Masters leave.

-Following the "Siege of Asgard" storyline and the beginning of the Heroic Age storyline, the Young Masters lie low following Osborn's defeat.
-They are compromised when Enchantress becomes weak and ill in the wake of Loki's death.

-The Young Masters return with Executioner and Egghead, joined by new recruits Mako, Radioactive Kid, and a female Black Knight in a plot to target older villains for assassination.
-It is later revealed that they had a mysterious benefactor, the villain Zodiac.
-No explanation is given for the absence of the other founding members of the group, but at the conclusion of the storyline, Zodiac reveals that he only needed one of them to join him, and he selects Egghead.
+The Young Masters return with Executioner and Egghead, joined by new recruits Mako, Radioactive Kid, and Black Knight in a plot to target older villains for assassination.

-Big Zero, Enchantress, and Coat of Arms are later employed by Jeremy Briggs.
-They battle the students of the Avengers Academy in order to allow Briggs to complete his goal of depowering all of Earth's superhumans and giving their powers to people who are worthy of receiving them.

-In Avengers Undercover, Black Knight, Coat of Arms, Egghead, Executioner, Mako, and Melter appear as members of the Shadow Council's incarnation of the Masters of Evil.
+In Avengers Undercover, Black Knight, Coat of Arms, Egghead, Executioner, Mako, and Melter appear as members of the Masters of Evil.
 The Young Masters make their headquarters in Constrictor's Snakepit in Bagalia.
-During this time, Excavator, Snot, and Mudbug are shown to have joined up with the Young Masters.
-When Constrictor sends Chase Stein and Deathlocket to A.I.M.
-Island, Enchantress and Radioactive Kid are shown to be in the company of the Young Masters.
-At the close of the series, Alex Wilder joins the Young Masters.
+During this time, Excavator, Snot, Mudbug, Enchantress, and Radioactive Kid are shown to have joined up with the Young Masters.
+At the end of the series, Alex Wilder joins the Young Masters.